finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

         FundsApi apiInstance = ApiFactoryBuilder.build(fileName).build(FundsApi.class);
         String scope = "scope_example"; // String | The scope of the Fund.
         String code = "code_example"; // String | The code of the Fund.
 Together with the scope this uniquely identifies the Fund.
-        ValuationPointDataQueryParameters valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The query parameters used in running the generation of the Trial Balance.
+        ValuationPointDataQueryParameters valuationPointDataQueryParameters = new ValuationPointDataQueryParameters(); // ValuationPointDataQueryParameters | The arguments to use for generating the Trial Balance.
-        String generalLedgerProfileCode = "generalLedgerProfileCode_example"; // String | The optional code of a general ledger profile used to decorate journal entry lines with levels.
+        String generalLedgerProfileCode = "generalLedgerProfileCode_example"; // String | The optional code of a General Ledger Profile used to decorate Journal Entry Lines with levels.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the Trial Balance.
 Defaults to returning the latest version if not specified.
         String filter = "filter_example"; // String | Expression to filter the results by.
 For more information about filtering results, see https://support.lusid.com/knowledgebase/article/KA-01914.
         Integer limit = 56; // Integer | When paginating, limit the number of returned results to this number.
 Defaults to 100 if not specified.
         String page = "page_example"; // String | The pagination token to use to continue listing Trial Balances.
 This token is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt and asAt fields   must not have changed since the original request.
-        List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument', 'Transaction', 'Portfolio', 'Account', 'LegalEntity' or 'CustodianAccount'   domain to decorate onto the journal entry lines.
+        List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the 'Instrument', 'Transaction', 'Portfolio', 'Account', 'LegalEntity' or 'CustodianAccount'   domain to decorate onto the TrialBalance.
-        String navTypeCode = "navTypeCode_example"; // String | May be provided to view a specific NAV type.
-When not provided, Primary NAV will be used. try {
+        String navTypeCode = "navTypeCode_example"; // String | When provided, runs against the specified NAV Type, otherwise the Primary NAV Type will be used. try {
             // uncomment the below to set overrides at the request level
             // ValuationPointResourceListOfTrialBalance result = apiInstance.getValuationPointTrialBalance(scope, code, valuationPointDataQueryParameters, generalLedgerProfileCode, asAt, filter, limit, page, propertyKeys, navTypeCode).execute(opts);